3D Shape Tokenization via Latent Flow Matching: Introduction

 \section{Introduction}

-\textit{How should 3D shapes be represented in learning systems?} There are many available options: voxels \citep{deng2021voxel, kim20133voxel, liu2019pointvoxel}, meshes \citep{nash2020polygen, siddiqui2024meshgpt}, point clouds \citep{li2018point, qi2017pointnet, yang2019pointflow,sun2018pointgrow}, (un-)signed distance fields \citep{chibane2020neural, liu2023neudf, autosdf2022}, radiance/occupancy fields \citep{mildenhall2020nerf, mescheder2019occupancy, peng2020convoccnet, neural_fields}, 3D Gaussian splats \citep{kerbl3Dgaussians, lassner2021pulsar}, \etc. In a typical setting, the choice of representation is determined by the downstream task of interest.
-For example, in graphics or rendering scenarios one may choose a mesh or a 3D Gaussian representation \citep{kerbl3Dgaussians}.
-For scientific or physics simulation settings, continuous representations like fields might be able to encode fine-grained information \citep{bridson2005simulation, guendelman2003nonconvex}.
-Yet, there seems to be no clear consensus on what constitutes a good representation for 3D shapes when training machine learning models.
-Most machine learning models require continuous and compact representations due to computation and memory constraints.
-Point-like representations are often chosen due to their continuous nature and compatibility with recent architectures like transfomers~\cite{ddpm_pointcloud, yang2019pointflow, zhang2025gs}.
-However, tens and thousands of points are usually required to represent 3D shapes in high fidelity, making point clouds difficult to use in large systems.
+The choice of 3D representation is usually determined by the downstream task of interest.
+For graphics applications, one may choose a mesh or a 3D Gaussian representation \citep{kerbl3Dgaussians}.
+For scientific or physics simulation settings, continuous representations like distance fields might be able to encode fine-grained information \citep{bridson2005simulation, guendelman2003nonconvex}.
+For training machine learning (ML) models, we are often looking for a 3D representation that is 1) continuous and 2) compact, due to computation and memory constraints; we would also prefer one that 3) requires minimal preprocessing, to allow learning from large amount of data.
+While representations like voxels \citep{deng2021voxel, kim20133voxel, liu2019pointvoxel}, meshes \citep{nash2020polygen, siddiqui2024meshgpt}, point clouds \citep{li2018point, qi2017pointnet, yang2019pointflow,sun2018pointgrow, ddpm_pointcloud, yang2019pointflow, zhang2025gs}, (un-)signed distance fields \citep{chibane2020neural, liu2023neudf, autosdf2022}, radiance/occupancy fields \citep{mildenhall2020nerf, mescheder2019occupancy, peng2020convoccnet, neural_fields}, Gaussian splats \citep{kerbl3Dgaussians, lassner2021pulsar}, and latent representations \citep{zhang2024clay,zhao2023michelangelo,zhang20233dshape2vecset} have been used in learning systems, these representations often do no meet all of the three criteria.